CyVerse-learning-materials/dnasubway_guide/docs/step3.md

 predictions of gene structure and location based solely on the sequence nucleotides.

-1. Click on one or more gene prediction tools under the \'Gene Prediction\' stop. to view the results table, click the gene predictor again once the indicator displays \'V\' (view).
+1. Click on one or more gene prediction tools under the 'Gene Prediction' stop. to view the results table, click the gene predictor again once the indicator displays 'V' (view).

 ### Example Exercise - Predict Genes: Arabidopsis ChrI